 Colds and allergies are two common conditions that affect both children and adults,

-According to the Centers for Disease Control and Prevention (CDC), adults can expect to have
+According to the Centers for Disease Control and Prevention (CDC), adults can expect to have two to three colds a year.
+Children are likely to have even more colds every year.

 Allergies are also very common.
 According to the Asthma and Allergy Foundation of America, about 50 million people in the United States have allergies.
 That number is much higher worldwide.